iDoka/awesome-canbus/README.md

 * [python-socketcan-monitor](https://github.com/P1kachu/python-socketcan-monitor) - Script to display data from a CAN bus over network interfaces.
 * [CanoPy](https://github.com/tbruno25/canopy) - A python gui used to visualize and plot message payloads in real time.
 * [PythonVectorXL](https://github.com/Prindl/PythonVectorXL) - Complete python ctypes wrapper lib for the Vector XL Driver Library.
 Contains the #define instructions, struct/union typdef instructions and function definitions (loads the DLL as well) of the 'vxlapi.h' _(Windows only)_.
 Inspired by `python-can`.
+* [py4can](https://github.com/SikkandarSulaiman/py4can) - Python utility to send and receive CAN messages through CANalyzer.

 ### CAN-over-IP